canonical/ubuntu-cooker/README.md

 ## Build

-Run `.\cook.ps1 -Release <release> -IngredientUrl <url to ingredient repository>` to build.
+Run `.\cook.ps1 -Release <release> -PublishId <Publish ID>` to build.

-For `insider`, Additional location for the custom built images should be passed with `-InsiderImageLocation`.
+For `insider`, Additional location for the custom built images should be passed with `-InsiderImageLocation` or `-InsiderImageUrl`.

+For Custom ingredient used, please pass `-IngredientUrl`.
+Use `-IngredientBranch` to specify custom ingredient.

 ## Analysis

-Pass `-PrepareOnly` when analysing the generated launcher code.
+Pass `-PrepareOnly` when analysing the generated `launcher` code.

-Manual works should be built and handled with `.\make.ps1`.
-This script simulates `make` command.
+`launcher` should be built and handled with `.\make.ps1`.

+- `.\make.ps1 all` to build arm64/amd64 appxbundle.
+- `.\make.ps1 x64-only` to build amd64 appxbundle.
+- `.\make.ps1 clean` to remove the files downloaded/generated for build.